1jour1vin

 Wine rated (2020 guide) 98-100/100

-Deep purplish purple.
-Like some of the great 2019 wines, Pavie sets the tone from the outset and clearly displays its ambitions.
+Deep purplish red.
+Like some of the great 2019 vintages, Pavie sets the tone from the outset and clearly signals its ambitions.
 It combines fruity, floral, and mineral notes.
 What complexity and diversity!
 The attack is fresh, fruity, and slightly juicy.
-On the palate, Pavie reveals itself step by step, gaining intensity and character thanks to its structure, which gives it temperament and bite, while the tannins work behind the scenes.
-They are fine-grained and play their supporting role perfectly, while the acidity perfectly supports the aromatic expression right through to the finish, where it gains even more amplitude.
-They are fine-grained and supportive, while the acid structure perfectly supports the aromatic expression right through to the finish, where the fruity intensity gains in amplitude.
-A very great Pavie, confirming its ambitions for finesse and freshness.
-A very pertinent choice.
-2026-2049
+On the palate, Pavie reveals itself step by step; it gains in intensity and character thanks to a structure that lends it temperament and bite, while the tannins work behind the scenes.
+They have a fine grain and perfectly fulfill their supporting role, while the acidity perfectly sustains the aromatic expression all the way to the finish, where it gains even more depth.
+They have a fine grain and provide structure, while the acidity perfectly supports the aromatic expression right through to the finish, where the fruity intensity gains in amplitude.
+A truly great Pavie, confirming the winemaker’s ambitions for finesse and freshness.
+A very apt choice.
+2026–2049

 Vert de Vin